LukeMadhanga/email-countdown-timer/README.md

-=Originally from https://github.com/woolm110/email-countdown-timer but my god is it buggy
+Originally from https://github.com/woolm110/email-countdown-timer but my god is it buggy

+---

 # Email Countdown Timer